ansys/pyansys-dev-guide/doc/source/library_description/index.rst

 - Library skeleton with sample classes and methods
 - Sample documentation build including customized templates
 - Sample GitHub actions specific to PyAnsys libraries
-- Licensing, example readme, and setup files
+- Licensing, example README, and setup files
 - ``.gitignore`` and other requirements files

 To use this template, `create a repository from a template`_.